kitakoj18/kaggle_movies/README.md

 ## Objective

-For this project, instead of using common methods such as collaborative filtering, I want to build a model that will predict whether a user will watch a movie.
+For this project, instead of using common methods such as collaborative filtering, I want to build a model that will predict whether a user will watch a movie and use these predictions to build a recommendation system.
 I discuss the dataset and the features I plan to use below.

 ## Dataset